Winstanley College: Winstanley TV

 Winstanley TV is a TV and YouTube Channel ran by the college's media department, run by lower and upper-sixth students and producing a variety of different types of content.
 Winstanley TV gives students the opportunity to experience working in a TV studio, working with equipment both in front of and behind the camera.
 The station was founded by former student Adam McClean, who went on to become a journalist and broadcaster with Granada Reports, BBC Breakfast, and BBC News.

+The College Theatre was used to host an episode of BBC Question Time about the Makerfield By-election.
+The venue was also used to host the Manchester Evening News election hustings - again for the Makefield By-election.
+The current Prime Minister Andy Burnham attended both of those programmes - who at the time was fighting to become the MP for Makerfield following the resignation of Josh Simons.

+Winstanley essentially played a pivotal role in the history of UK Parliament, with Andy Burnham walking straight into the role of Prime Minister after becoming the MP for Makerfield.

 History

 Grammar school

 The college officially began life as Upholland Grammar School, which was founded in 1661, initially opened on School Lane, Up Holland.
 The grammar school later moved to the Ox House Heyes Estate on Oxhouse Road in 1878, now the present-day site of Up Holland High School.
-The grammar school moved to its present site on Winstanley Road in Billinge Higher End in September 1953.
+The grammar school moved to its present site on Winstanley Road, in Winstanley, in September 1953.
 It had 600 boys and girls in the 1960s and had 750 by 1976.
 During World War II the grammar school had its own Air Cadet Squadron – 1439 (Beacon) squadron with the headmaster Alfred Maggs BA MSc as the first commanding officer (Flt Lt A. Maggs RAFVR(T)).